Importing Modules in Python

 Organize your code Reuse code across projects Access Python’s built-in modules Use external libraries

-To access a module, you use the import
+To access a module, you use the import statement.

 Syntax of Import